 I’m living in Jeddah, Saudi Arabia.
 It is a place not that ready for too much rain, but in all fairness, it has improved the past years when it comes to improving its drainage system.

-This is what happens after minutes or an hour of rain.
+Flood usually happens after minutes or an hour of rain.
 It rarely rains here.
 Maybe once or twice a year.
 I won’t call it rain sometimes, just raindrops.
-Haha Rain here usually signals the change of season.
+Rain here usually signals the change of season.

 It rained last Friday.
 It must now be winter.
 Not snowy kind of winter. =) Just cool winter, or the summer temperature in Europe.
 Temperature can range from 13-20 degrees Celsius.
 Hopefully.